kittoframework/kitto/README.md

 * `Node`: 4.3.1
 * `npm`: 1.4

-It may may work in versions other than the above, but it won't have been thoroughly tested (travis matrix builds are planned to be added).
+It may may anadvertedly work in versions other than the above, but it won't have been thoroughly tested (see [.travis.yml][.travis.yml] for the defined build matrix).

 You may also use the official [Docker image](https://github.com/kittoframework/kitto#using-docker).